input-output-hk/cardano-sl/docs/how-to/build-cardano-sl-and-daedalus-from-source-code.md

         binary-caches             = https://cache.nixos.org https://hydra.iohk.io
         binary-caches-public-keys = hydra.iohk.io:f/Ea+s+dFdN+3Y/G+FDgSq+a5NEWhJGzdjvKNGv0/EQ=

+2. Except on Windows (where Nix will not function) update `~/.stack/config.yaml` to enable Nix builds.
+Add the following:

+        nix:
+          enable: true

-2. Actually building the Cardano SL node (or, most likely, simply obtaining it from the IOHK's binary caches) can be performed by building the attribute `cardano-sl-static`:
+3. Actually building the Cardano SL node (or, most likely, simply obtaining it from the IOHK's binary caches) can be performed by building the attribute `cardano-sl-static`:

         $ nix-build -A cardano-sl-static --cores 0 --max-jobs 2 --no-build-output --out-link cardano-sl-1.0